tokio-rs/axum/axum/src/docs/routing/layer.md

 Note this differs from [`Handler::layer`](crate::handler::Handler::layer) which adds a middleware to a single handler.

+Middleware added with this method will run _after_ routing and thus cannot be used to rewrite the request URI.
+See ["Rewriting request URI in middleware"](crate::middleware#rewriting-request-uri-in-middleware) for more details and a workaround.

 # Example

 Adding the [`tower::limit::ConcurrencyLimit`] middleware to a group of